eoringe/barista_coffee_app/README.md

 The **Barista Dashboard** is the **administrative web interface** designed to complement the customer-facing **Café Mobile Application**.
 While customers place orders and explore the café menu on the mobile app, baristas and café staff use this dashboard to manage operations seamlessly.

-It provides tools to maintain the drinks menu, highlight daily specials, and track customer orders in real-time through automatic AJAX refreshes — enabling fast and efficient service.
+It provides tools to maintain the drinks menu, highlight daily specials, and track customer orders in real-time through automatic AJAX refreshes, enabling fast and efficient service.

 The dashboard focuses on:
 - **Operational efficiency**